cryptogogue/vol-node-setup/README.md

 To upgrade your account, ask someone with an administrator account to help you.
 You will need to send them the URL of your mining node.
 Alternatively, you may be able to use the Volition Discord bot, which is occasionally available in the #volbot channel:

 ```
-volbot, upgade <URL of your mining node>
+volbot, upgrade <URL of your mining node>
 ```

 That's it.
 If everything worked, a miner is you.